Stars vs. Kraken: Odds, total, moneyline - NHL Playoffs Second Round Game 2

 Stars vs. Kraken Betting Trends

-- Seattle has combined with its opponent to score over 5.5 goals in 52 of 90 games this season.
+- Seattle has played 52 games this season that ended with more than 5.5 goals.

-- In the 23 times this season the Stars have been favored on the moneyline, they have finished 17-6 in those games.
+- The Stars have been victorious in 17 of their 23 games when they were listed as a moneyline favorite this season (73.9%).

-- The Kraken have been made the underdog 20 times this season, and upset their opponent eight times.
+- The Kraken have been listed as the underdog 20 times this season, and upset their opponent eight times.

-- Dallas has won all five games when it played with moneyline odds of -210 or shorter.
+- Dallas has had five games with moneyline odds of -210 or shorter and won them all.

-- Seattle has won two of its three games when it is the underdog by +170 or longer on the moneyline.
+- Seattle has a record of 2-1 in games when bookmakers list the team at +170 or longer on the moneyline.

 Stars Player Props